-Distracted Driving Lawyer Adam Williams Explains the Rights of Crash Victims
+Distracted Driving Lawyer Zachary D. Clayton Explains the Rights of Crash Victims

 Driver distraction has become a leading cause of motor vehicle collisions and was a contributing factor to an estimated 10 percent of fatal motor vehicle accidents in recent years.
 Distracted driving has become a bigger problem because of the rise of smartphone technology and in-vehicle infotainment systems.

 However, there are many different kinds of distractions that could cause motorists to become liable for car accident losses.
 Something as simple as paying attention to a pet in the car or changing the music on a radio station could cause a collision to occur that has life-changing consequences — and that the driver who caused the accident is legally responsible for.

 LV Personal Injury Lawyers can help if you were the victim of a distracted driving accident.
 Zachary D. Clayton, Esq can work closely with you to identify the cause of the crash, to prove that the other motorist was to blame and to show you are entitled to full and fair compensation for all accident-related injuries.

 We not only assist victims who sustained severe injuries, but we also help family members who have lost loved ones and who are entitled to wrongful death compensation.
 We understand how life-changing the accident was for you and how important your case is, and we will not stop fighting until we give you every chance to get the compensation you deserve.

 Zachary D. Clayton and our Vegas distracted driving accident lawyers will help you to pursue a claim for compensation through negotiating a settlement with your insurance company or will provide you with representation as you go to court and fight to get a jury to award you damages for losses.